e18e/e18e/docs/blog/community-showcase-q2.md

 In many cases, this now makes tinyglobby the fastest glob library available.

 Keep an eye on the [releases page](https://github.com/SuperchupuDev/tinyglobby/releases) for when this becomes available!

+The library also recently passed 20M downloads/week on npm, a great achievement for the maintainers and the community!

 Thanks to [@superchupu](https://bsky.app/profile/superchupu.dev) and [@benmccann](https://bsky.app/profile/benmccann.com) for these huge improvements :fire: